 1. Take magnesium

 All mums should take a magnesium supplement daily.
 Why?
 Currently over 60% of adult Australians are deficient in this mineral.
+If you’re looking for tips for mums to destress, this is important.
 It gets used up at a rapid rate when you are stressed.
 Known as the essential “calming” mineral, Magnesium is responsible for the activity of up to 800 enzyme systems that make energy, digest food, support the adrenal glands, detoxify heavy metals, and relax your muscles and nerves.

 2. Have sex